chef/chef-oss-practices/contributors/guide/README.md

 As a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
 Please do not ever hesitate to ask a question or send a pull request.

-Check out our [community guiding principles](collaborative-dev.md) on how to create great code as a big group.
+Check out our [Collaborative Development Principles](collaborative-dev.md) on how to create great code as a big group.

 Beginner focused information can be found below in [Open a Pull Request](#open-a-pull-request) and [Code Review](#code-review).